 - ProjectVision consolidated, eliminated, and continue to eliminate on an ongoing basis the vast amount of systems that were causing duplication of entry, essentially providing “one source of the truth” which can now be reported on within the system by simply choosing a report template rather than a separate time-consuming task.

 - Deviation has been considerably reduced and there is a system in place to monitor how contracts are managed allowing early visibility of any issues that may arise.

 - Implementation of Resource and Capacity Management allowing a project or portfolio manager to be aware of exactly what has to be done, who is available to complete it and when it has to be completed which allows capacity to be evaluated before committing to another project in the pipeline.

 Between 1,500 and 1,600 employees use ProjectVision on a daily basis as part of their normal business activities.
-It is now the cornerstone of project delivery within Honeywell Building Solutions and more users will be added in line with new functionality, for example Phase 3 of development is focusing on project forecasting within the system.
+It is now the cornerstone of project delivery within Honeywell Building Solutions and more users will be added in line with new functionality, for example, Phase 3 of development is focusing on project forecasting within the system.

 Working Relationship with Cora:

-Phil suggests that the good working relationship HBS have with Cora Systems is down to their personal approach such as direct access to developers and joint workshops both in Cora’s offices and Honeywell’s operations in the UK and Germany.
+Phil suggests that the good working relationship HBS have with Cora Systems is down to their personal approaches such as direct access to developers and joint workshops both in Cora’s offices and Honeywell’s operations in the UK and Germany.

 Connect with Phil on LinkedIn here